-Christopher Harris is an experienced advocate specialising in complex commercial disputes under English and international law across a range industry sectors from banking and finance, through energy and natural resources, to infrastructure projects and corporate finance.
+Christopher Harris QC is an experienced advocate specialising in complex commercial disputes under English and international law across a range industry sectors from banking and finance, through energy and natural resources, to infrastructure projects and corporate finance.
 Christopher’s practice focuses on advising and appearing as counsel in disputes before courts and arbitral tribunals in England and internationally.

 Christopher is commonly retained as the lead advocate and has substantial experience of court and arbitration advocacy, as well as multiple appearances before the English Court of Appeal.
 He is particularly sought after for his “razor-sharp mind and great oral advocacy” and his “highly effective” cross-examinations, as well as being “extremely good with clients”.
 Christopher is equally at home as part of a larger team, and has been instructed in a number of the largest cases to come before the English courts in recent years including: Yukos v.
 Russia, Cherney v.
 Deripaska, the Ablyazov dispute, the Liverpool FC litigation, and the Algosaibi litigation.
 He was runner-up as Commercial Litigation Junior of the Year at the 2016 Chambers Bar Awards.

-Christopher is ranked by the directories as a leading junior across five areas of practice: banking and finance; commercial litigation, energy and natural resources, international arbitration; and public international law.
-The international nature of his practice is reflected in his rankings in the Global and Asia Pacific directories and as one of the small group of junior barristers in the Who’s Who of Global International Arbitration practitioners and Who’s Who UK Bar guides.
+Christopher is ranked by the directories as a leading silk across five areas of practice: banking and finance; commercial litigation, energy and natural resources, international arbitration; and public international law.
+The international nature of his practice is reflected in his rankings in the Global and Asia Pacific directories and as one of the small group of junior barristers in the Who’s Who of Global International Arbitration practitioners.

 Christopher is increasingly sought after as an arbitrator across commercial and investment disputes, with multiple appointments from leading institutions and firms as wing, chair and sole arbitrator (further details of which can be found in the drop-down below).